telerik/blazor-docs/globalization/rtl-support.md

 ## Limitations

 While the `TelerikRootComponent` may wrap the entire application, it does not render any HTML elements in the DOM.
-Thus, enabling the `Rtl` parameter of the `TelerikRootComponent` only ensures the RTL direction of the Telerik components ant does not alter the direction of any custom HTML elements out of the box.
+Thus, enabling the `EnableRtl` parameter of the `TelerikRootComponent` only ensures the RTL direction of the Telerik components ant does not alter the direction of any custom HTML elements out of the box.

 For any additional markup present in your application, you have to explicitly set `dir` attribute of some wrapping HTML element.

 Not matching the RTL direction of the application with the one that `TelerikRootComponent` uses may lead to undesired behavior such as breaking the tabbing sequence - different in a document with RTL direction as it goes from right to left as well.

-If you need to change the `Rtl` parameter of the `TelerikRootComponent` during runtime make sure to also change the `dir` attribute of your custom wrapping element.
+If you need to change the `EnableRtl` parameter of the `TelerikRootComponent` during runtime make sure to also change the `dir` attribute of your custom wrapping element.

 ## Keyboard Navigation